noamraph/nix-pills/pills/07-working-derivation.md

 paths, and appending `/bin` to these leads us to their binaries.

 The same goes for the `src` variable. `$src` is the path to `simple.c` in the nix store.
 As an exercise, pretty print the .drv file.
-You\'ll see `simple_builder.sh` and `simple.c` listed in the input derivations, along with bash, gcc and coreutils .drv files.
+You'll see `simple_builder.sh` and `simple.c` listed in the input derivations, along with bash, gcc and coreutils .drv files.
 The newly added environment variables described above will also appear.